jah4682/GIS-ESRI/README.md

 # GIS-ESRI
-Code created for ESRI's ArcGIS software
+Custom Python and SQL code I created for ESRI's ArcGIS software.
+6 calculations and 7 expressions.